coala/documentation/Developers/Development_Setup.rst

 Installing from Git
 -------------------

-We recommend first installing the latest development snapshot of *coala*'s master branch from and all of its dependencies with pip using
+We recommend first installing the latest development snapshot of coala's master branch from and all of its dependencies with pip using

 ::